ItsT3K/reh/Readme.txt

 It's just something made while bored.

+You will need the following installed autoconf automake

 to compile you just do the following
 ./configure
 make
 make install